Meet our Hearing and Balance Team

 Associate Professor of Otorhinolaryngology - Head & Neck Surgery

 Special Interests: Acoustic Neuroma; Balance and Vestibular Disorders; Bell's Palsy; Benign Paroxysmal Positional Vertigo; Cholesteatoma; Chronic Ear Infections; Cochlear Implants; Ear and Temporal Bone Trauma; Eardrum; Perforation; Facial Nerve Paralysis; Hearing Loss; Meniere's Disease; Neurotology; Otology; Otosclerosis; Skull Base Surgery

 Residency: Manhattan Eye Ear and Throat Hospital - Otolaryngology; New York Presbyterian Hospital-Cornell Medical Center - General Surgery

 Fellowship: University of Michigan Medical Center - Neurotology

 Ronna P. Hertzano, M.D., Ph.D.

-Dr. Nguyen received her Doctor of Audiology (Au.D.) degree from the University of Maryland-College Park.
-She completed her clinical residency in the University of Maryland Department of Otorhinolaryngology-HNS and joined the staff in 2009.
-Her clinical experience includes diagnostic audiometric testing, amplification for pediatric and adult populations, cochlear implants, vestibular assessment, and tinnitus/hyperacusis evaluation and management.
-Her doctoral research focused on hearing aid use and features for individuals with severe-to-profound hearing loss.
-She is a member of the American Speech-Language-Hearing Association, the American Academy of Audiology, and the Maryland Academy of Audiology.
+Dr. Do received her Doctorate of Audiology degree from the University of Maryland-College Park.
+She completed her clinical residency in the University of Maryland Department of Otorhinolaryngology-HNS and joined the staff in 2013.
+She provides services for adult patients with hearing and balance disorders, with a special interest in tinnitus and hyperacusis.
+Her doctoral research focused on vestibulo-ocular reflex suppression in adults using visual and non-visual stimuli.
+She is a member of the American Speech-Language-Hearing Association.

 If you would like to make an appointment or talk to an Audiologist, please call the Hearing and Balance Center at 410-328-5947.